syncfusion-content/maui-docs/MAUI/RadialGauge/ranges.md

 ![.NET MAUI Radial Gauge Default Range](images/range/maui-radial-gauge-default-range.png)

-N> In 360 degree radial axis, you can able to maintain the range in reverse order also by giving minimum value to EndValue and maximum value to StartValue.
-Without 360 degree radial axis, these values will get swap.
+N> In a 360 degree radial axis, you can maintain the range in reverse order by giving minimum value to EndValue and maximum value to StartValue.
+These values will be swapped if there is no 360 degree radial axis.

 {% tabs %}